{{selectedAlertBand.alertDescription}}

 For further updates subscribe

-Our focus will be the use of retrofit Sustainable Drainage Systems (SuDS) to hold back surface water in order to reduce spills from storm overflows to improve bathing water quality.
-We will also look to reduce the risk of sewer flooding to homes and businesses.
-Through deployment of nature-based solutions, we want to deliver benefit to all of our customers in these two catchments by enhancing tourism and biodiversity and delivering the health and wellbeing benefits of green infrastructure and clean bathing waters.
+Through deployment of nature-based solutions, we want to deliver benefit to all our customers in these two catchments by enhancing biodiversity, supporting tourism and delivering the health and wellbeing benefits of green infrastructure and clean bathing waters.

-Through our programme we will work with the local community and partners, including councils, schools, social housing providers and businesses.
-To facilitate this partnership approach, we will seek match funding opportunities and work to ensure the local councils have the capability and support to help deliver this ambitious programme of work.
+To facilitate this partnership approach, we'll seek match funding opportunities and work to ensure the local councils have the capability and support to help deliver this ambitious programme.